bakedziti420/js-callbacks-iterators/readme.md

 <details>
 <summary>
 Elaine the Etsy Merchant thinks her prices are scaring off customers.
 Subtracting one penny from every price might help!
+How can we help her, using `map`?

 ```javascript
 var prices = [3.00, 4.00, 10.00, 2.25, 3.01];